couchbaselabs/mini-hacks/android-recycler-view-animations/README.md

 ## Setting up Sync Gateway

 First you need to have a Sync Gateway instance running with documents (including attachments) to replicate.
-You will use the NodeJS app from `04-ios-sync-progress-indicator` to do that.
+You will use the NodeJS app from `ios-sync-progress-indicator` to do that.

 Download Sync Gateway and unzip the file:

 > http://www.couchbase.com/nosql-databases/downloads#Couchbase\_Mobile

-Start Sync Gateway with the config file from `04-ios-sync-progress-indicator`:
+Start Sync Gateway with the config file from `ios-sync-progress-indicator`:

-	$ ~/Downloads/couchbase-sync-gateway/bin/sync_gateway ~/couchbase-by-example/04-ios-sync-progress-indicator/04-ios-sync-progress-indicator.json
+	$ ~/Downloads/couchbase-sync-gateway/bin/sync_gateway ~/couchbase-by-example/ios-sync-progress-indicator/ios-sync-progress-indicator.json

 Open the Admin Dashboard to monitor the documents that were saved to Sync Gateway.